Nimansky/JARVIS/blogpost.md

 [RISC-V ISA Specs](https://github.com/riscv/riscv-isa-manual/releases/download/riscv-isa-release-2c2a793-2025-03-07/riscv-unprivileged.pdf) are used, obviously

-Use Verilator 5.019 for simulation
+- Use Verilator 5.019 for simulation
+- For now, Data and Instruction memories have been implemented as byte-addressable.
+However, RISC-V allows only for aligned accesses.
+So I will need to implement an exception for unaligned accesses.

 ...